Palakurthi: Demographics

 To reach Palakurthi by bus from Hyderabad, we need to go to Station Ghanpur or jangoan first from JBS or CBS.
 From there we can get good frequency of buses to Palakurthi.

+Palakurthi has a lake called palakurthi cheruvu it overflows every monsoon which is then diverted to other lakes.

+It is close to Visnoor to the south.To the east there is dardepali.To the west there is the jangoan road.To the north there is the hanumakonda road.